Solar Heater Water Tanks Explained

 Did you know heating water accounts for 18% of home energy bills?
 That's higher than lighting, cooking, and even air conditioning combined in most sunny regions.
 But here's the kicker: 78% of this energy still comes from fossil fuels, even in areas with 300+ days of annual sunshine.
 Why aren't more households tapping into this sun-powered solution?

-AC Coupled Solar Storage Explained
+AC-Coupled Solar Battery Storage Explained

 Inquiry